Ascetical theology: Catholicism

-The moral struggle then consists first of all in attacking and removing the obstacles, that is the evil concupiscences (concupiscence of the flesh, concupiscence of the eyes and pride of life), which effects of original sin serve to try and test man (Trid., Sess.
+The moral struggle involves overcoming spiritual obstacles, specifically the evil desires of the flesh, eyes, and pride of life, which are tests of original sin that try and challenge humanity (Trid., Sess.
 V, De peccato originali).
-This first duty is called by the Apostle Paul the putting off of "the old man" (Ephesians 4:22).
-The second duty, in his words, is to "put on the new man" according to the image of God (Ephesians 4:24).
-The new man is Christ.
-A Christian's duty is to strive to become like unto Christ, who is "the way, and the truth, and the life" (John 14:6), but this endeavour is based on the supernatural order and, therefore, cannot be accomplished without Divine grace.
-Its foundation is laid in baptism, which adopts Christians as children of God through the imparting of sanctifying grace.
-Thenceforth, it must be perfected by the supernatural virtues, the gifts of the Holy Ghost and actual grace.
+The first duty, as described by the Apostle Paul in Ephesians 4:22, involves putting off "the old man".
+Next, he states that one must "put on the new man", which reflects the image of God.
+A Christian's obligation is to strive to be like Jesus, which requires divine grace.
+Baptism, whereby God adopts Christians as his children, bestows grace upon Christians through sanctification.
+Said sanctification must be perfected through supernatural virtues, the seven gifts of the Holy Spirit, and actual grace.
+Ascetics, at least in Catholicism, is, therefore, the systematic striving for Christian perfection.